 The EFA, European Fighter Aircraft, was launched with the four partners and similar engine and avionic partnerships and the first aircaft flew in 1994.

-The Germans reviewed the project after re-unification and decided to continue.
+The Germans reviewed the project after re-unification and decided to continue although all the countries reduced their order numbers.
 The first production aircraft flew in 2002.
-The project has continued at a much slower pace than originally envisaged mainly due to the political changes in East Europe.
+The project has continued at a much slower pace than originally envisaged mainly due to the political changes in East Europe and then the economic slowdown..

 Development and production of the Eurofighter airframe and aircraft equipments is undertaken by two consortia each with representation from all four participating nations.